chrta/sip_call/README.rst

 Misc Information
 ----------------

-On the AVM Fritzbox the number **9 can be used to let all connected phones ring.
+On the AVM Fritzbox the number \*\*9 can be used to let all connected phones ring.

+.. _`Espressif IoT Development Framework`: https://esp-idf.readthedocs.io/